CenturyLinkCloud/PublicKB/Support/change-management.md

 }}}

 <p>All changes performed by CenturyLink Cloud&nbsp;will be done in compliance with the following criteria:</p>
-<p>All of the change types listed below can be performed as an emergency change where maintenance needs to be performed immediately.&nbsp; In these abnormal situations, no customer notification in required.</p>
+<p>All of the change types listed below can be performed as an emergency change where maintenance needs to be performed immediately.
+In these abnormal situations, no customer notification in required.</p>

 <table>
   <tbody>